-March 1, 2018
+March 1, 2019

-SPOKESPERSON: Available for comment

-Rose Blozinski, Executive Director, Wisconsin Council on Problem Gambling, 1-920-437-8888 riding on the basketball games it's only appropriate that March is also National Problem Gambling Awareness Month.
+SPOKESPERSON: Available for comment Rose Blozinski, Executive Director, Wisconsin Council on Problem Gambling, 1-920-437-8888

-(Green Bay, WI) - March has arrived, which means spring is on its way and the basketball world will turn its focus to the big college hoops tournament.
-With so many eyes watching and so much money
+(Green Bay, WI) - March is here, which means spring is on its way and the basketball world will turn its focus to the big college hoops tournament.
+With so many eyes watching and so much money riding on the basketball games it's only appropriate that March is also Problem Gambling Awareness Month.

 "March is most often a busy month for Wisconsin's Problem Gambling Helpline as college basketball tournament time arrives," said Rose Blozinski, Executive Director of the Wisconsin Council on Problem Gambling (WCPG).
-"For those who are addicted to sports gambling, this is really the culmination of a difficult stretch - with the football bowl season, Super Bowl and now the basketball tourney."
+"Approximately 2 million U.S. adults, or 1% of the population, are estimated to meet criteria for serious gambling problems, and another 4-6 million (2-3%) would be considered to have moderate gambling problems; yet for many, gambling remains a hidden addiction.
+For those who are addicted to sports gambling, this is really the culmination of a difficult stretch - with the football bowl season, Super Bowl and now the basketball tourney."